code0monkey1/nexjs-13-fundamentals/README.md

     - Creating a new page:

       - Next.js has it's own file based routing system , each folder in the api folder becomes a route , and the folder name , the route path( so you're not dependent on some package like React Router Dom ).
-      - Eg. For creating a new page named `new-page` , jest crate a `new-page folder` and crate a file named `page.jsx` which will have the content to be displayed when we visit `http://localhost:3000/new-page`
+      - Eg. For creating a new page named `new-page` , just crate a `new-page folder` and create a file named `page.jsx` which will have the content to be displayed when we visit `http://localhost:3000/new-page`

       - `Dynamic Page Routing` - If you want to create a dynamic page using the `:pageId` , for example , then you can do that using the`[postId]` folder (A folder , with the argument name within square brackets) within the `posts` folder .
       - Sharing UI components b/w components of a folder can be achieved by creating a `layout.js` file in the folder and putting common components the same way you put in the main folders layout page